 Schools of Choice (S.O.C.)

-Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2020-2021 school year and will be accepting applications for new Schools of Choice students in grades K-12.
+Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2021-2022 school year and will be accepting applications for new Schools of Choice students in grades K-12.
 Schools of Choice will only be available to students enrolled in in-person learning.

 Kent County Schools of Choice Program (grades K-11 only)